Improving Soil

 PERMACULTURE

 Permaculture is a completely different approach that started catching on about 20 years ago.
 According to Dr. Elaine Ingham, there is enough phosphorus in a single grain of sand to feed an acre of plants for a year.
 There is already plenty of nutrients in the soil if the right mix of micro-organisms are in the soil to extract the needed nutrients.
-Permaculture begins with applying about a ton of high quality compost per acre to introduce and support the growth of a mix of beneficial soil micro-organisms including bacteria, fungi, nematodes and protozoa.
+Permaculture begins with collecting a tablespoon of duff from a nearby woods which should contain beneficial micro-organisms suited to the area.
+This is placed in oxygenated water where they will multiply.
+The water is regularly applied to manure and other organic matter to produce high quality compost.
+Compost improves aeration and drainage as well as adds nutrients.
+A ton of this compost is applied per acre to introduce and support the growth of a mix of beneficial soil micro-organisms including bacteria, fungi, nematodes and protozoa.
 These will multiply in the right mixture according to what plants need as long as the soil remains aerobic and soil pH remains near neutral.
+Much more information about Dr. Ingham and Permaculture is available on the Internet.

 IMPROVING SOIL